Schockwav3/SMILESGeneratorPredictor/README.md

 - The SMILESDataset class is designed to preprocess SMILES data for the machine learning task.
 It efficiently handles data augmentation, tokenization, and encoding to prepare input-target pairs for model training.

-- Data augmentation enhances the diversity of the dataset, potentially improving model robustness.
+- **Data Augmentation** enhances the diversity of the dataset, potentially improving model robustness.
 For each SMILES in the list, if `augment=True`, it generates multiple random valid SMILES representations of the same molecule using `randomize_smiles(self, smile: str, num_random: int)` method.
 The model can learn to recognize the molecule regardless of the specific SMILES string used.

 - `load_data`: reads a file containing SMILES strings (one per line) and returns a list of these strings.